PostHog/posthog.com/contents/tutorials/survey.md

 Before launching our survey, we need to enable the [survey site app](https://app.posthog.com/project/apps/611).
 Either click the link on your draft survey page or go to the [apps tab](https://app.posthog.com/project/apps) and search for "Surveys app," enable it, and press save.

-Once done, go back to your draft survey and click "Launch" Back in your app you will see your survey in the bottom right of the page.
+Once done, go back to your draft survey and click "Launch".
+In your app, you will now see your survey in the bottom right of the page.
 PostHog automatically tracks surveys shown, dismissed, and submitted along with the responses and user details for each.

 ![Survey in-app](../images/tutorials/survey/survey.png)

 ## Creating a custom survey

-If you want to customize how and when you show your survey, we can can that too.
+You can customize how and when you show your survey.
 To start, create another survey, but this time set the "Display mode" as `API` instead of `popover`.
 Customize the details as much as you want, save it as a draft, then launch.
 It won’t show in your app until we write some code to implement it.

 ![API display mode](../images/tutorials/survey/api.png)